About Spark 101

 Tracey is the Program Manager for AT&T’s Technology Leadership Development Program (TLDP).
 TLDP seeks to develop high potential employees who have the leadership aspiration and technical competence to advance emerging technologies through a two-year rotational experience.
 With 16 years experience at AT&T, Tracey has expertise in strategic planning, new product development, marketing, and emerging technologies.

-Lee Peters is currently the Chief Operations Officer at ASCD, a global non-profit member-driven professional learning organization dedicated to the education of the whole child and the teachers and leaders who guide them.
+Lee Peters was formerly the Chief Operations Officer at ASCD, a global non-profit member-driven professional learning organization dedicated to the education of the whole child and the teachers and leaders who guide them.
 For more than 20 years, he has bridged technology, education technology, and market development work to shape and execute innovative, data-defined, and differentiated local and global go-to-market strategies.
 Through this work, he has elevated the profile of organizations in new and existing markets.